NAV on 2017/11/24

 Brian studied at the University of Natal (Pietermaritzburg) and completed articles with KPMG before joining Old Mutual Investment Group as an analyst in 1998.
 He became a portfolio manager in early 2000.

-The trailing price:earnings (p:e) ratio of the Industrial Index continues to trade at high levels of around 20 times.
-This is well above the 10-year average of 17 times.
-Having said that, the rating is biased due to highly rated Naspers’s large weighting.
-With high valuation levels, extremely fragile local fundamentals and a weak rand, we continue to favour high quality companies that are defensive with at least some rand-hedge qualities.
+The trailing price-earnings ratio of the Industrial Index was at a high level of more than 20 times and well above the 10-year average.
+This includes highly rated Naspers, which has a large weighting in The index.
+Against a backdrop of 'high' valuation levels, fragile local fundamentals and a volatile stock market and rand, we continue to favour high quality companies that are defensive, with at least some offshore currency exposure.